 If you’re a Pinterest person, as I am, then no doubt you have read hundreds of intricately detailed tips about how to organize your stuff.
-These run the gamut from color-coded bins and meticulously organized junk drawers to hidden shelving units tucked neatly into the dead space below the stairs.
+These run the gamut from color-coded bins and meticulously organized junk drawers to hidden shelving units tucked neatly into the empty space below the stairs.

 Well, folks, I don’t want to brag, but I have three tips for you that will blow Pinterest right out of the water in the home organization department.
 Best of all, they are simple, planet-friendly, and don’t cost a cent.

 Want to know the secret to organizing your stuff?
 Here it is: Have less stuff.

 Here’s another secret: The amount of stuff we have expands to fit the space we give it.
-So, apologies to anyone like me who used to think that if I lived in a giant white-walled hardwood-floored mansion I would be perfectly organized, the answer isn’t more space.
-The answer will never be more space; the answer is less stuff.
+So, apologies to anyone who, like me, used to think that living in a giant white-walled hardwood-floored mansion would enable you to be perfectly organized.
+The answer is not more space; the answer is less stuff.

-Tired of being tied to your stuff, forced into a weird cycle where you buy more stuff to organize the first stuff?
+Tired of being tied to your stuff, stuck in a cycle of consumption where you buy more stuff to organize the stuff you already had?

 Here are a few eco-friendly tips to help you pare down.

 1. Stop shopping

 2. Clear the clutter

 Go through your belongings, and be ruthless.
-Imagine you are moving – would this thing be worth packing, boxing up, loading into a truck, driving 3,000 miles and then unpacking and finding a place to keep it?
+Imagine you are moving: Would this item be worth packing, loading into a truck, transporting 3,000 miles, and then unpacking and finding a place to keep it?
 This should help inform your decision to keep it or not.
 As you decide what to keep and what to say goodbye to, ruminate on this quote by William Morris: